 FIRST POST!
 How the First Comment Sets the Tone for the Entire Conversation #Publishing#commenting#moderating December 13 | Ariel Meadow Stallings offbeatariel Photo by Mike Fryer (Solidstate76) used by Creative Commons License Back in the early days of blogging, readers of especially popular blogs started competing with each other to see who could be the first to comment on a post.
 "FIRST POST!" would come the digital shout, the equivalent of a big of blog commenting graffiti, sort of like a tagger plastering his name on a wall.
 Nothing actually was said.
 It doesn't relate to the post at all.
 The poster has just established that they were here first.
 Folks typing FIRST POST miss a huge opportunity, because as the first commenter they have a lot of power.
 It's important to understand how the first comment on a post has the ability to define the mood of the entire conversation.
 It's the first comments that I tend to watch most closely in my moderation process.
 Here's one example: A couple months ago, we wrote a sponsored post on Offbeat Mama about an online baby registry tool that allows parents to register for cash they can use for services and experiential gifts.
 The very first comment was from someone who simply wanted to say that they hated the idea of registries.
 They had no opinion about this specific registry tool, but were against the whole concept of registering for gifts anywhere.
 Every commenter after that first comment felt the need to weigh in on how THEY felt about baby registries.
 Were they ok for the first child?
 What about the fourth?
 Was a cash registry any less tacky than any other registry?
 Because the first comment was A) negative and B) focused on a meta-issue, the discussion was completely derailed from the specifics of the product we were talking about … of into a sneaky spiral of snarking over big picture issues.
 Related Post How to slowly kill a website you love Last week on Offbeat Home & Life, we published a sponsored post about gender-neutral baby clothes, angled toward the gifts market.
 Within a couple hours,...
 Read more The very first comment was not in accordance with our commenting policy, but since we didn't catch it in time, the entire thread of comments slid off track. (both my editor and I were busy for a few hours that afternoon — that'll teach us to EVER leave our laptops!
 Heh.)
 The first commenter effectively said, "I don't really care about this specific post, but I'd like to use this comment section to debate a larger issue."
 When you're publishing a post on a topic you know is going to be controversial, you can actually step in and make the first comment yourself.
 On Offbeat Bride, we recently ran a guest post criticizing the state of many wedding photographer's websites.
 The post was constructive, but I anticipated and negative pile-on in the comments, and so immediately after the post went live, I left the first comment myself: Offbeat Brides, you know we're not about bashing anyone here.
 So please keep your comments constructive.
 Photographers are our friends, and we want to help them make their websites better — not bitch about them.
 In this way, I made it clear in the context of the comments exactly what kind of discussion we WEREN'T looking for.
 (Of course, after 100+ comments, the discussion eventually went there anyway … but at least we got in 100 comments before the inevitable snarking began!)
 As I've mentioned in past posts, comments on my sites are moderated aggressively — they're high traffic sites, and the positive tone of posts and comments is part of my branding.
 This is all to say, not every blog will need to watch their FIRST POST! comments quite as closely as we do on Offbeat Bride and Offbeat Mama … but especially if you're posting about something controversial, watching that first comment carefully is a worthy use of your time.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Ariel Meadow Stallings Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
 She lives, loves, and dorks out hard in Seattle, WA. @offbeatariel @offbeatbride PREVIOUS How to write your blog’s comment policy NEXT What if you sold headbands?: how to keep your community focused Toggle comments [ 0 ] Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked * Comment Notify me of follow-up comments by email.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.